 Looking for healthy yet affordable after-school snacks for children?
 You've come to the right place.

-On any given afternoon I feed up to 4 hungry - and picky! - children their after-school snacks (that's a pic above from my kitchen of the snack line-up one afternoon).
+Over the years, I've often fed multiple hungry - and picky! - children their after-school snacks (that's a pic above from my kitchen of the snack line-up one afternoon).
 My children's friends are always welcome at snack time and because of this, I'm often feeding kids who I might not know their tastes so well, and often a bunch of kids at once.
-At the same time, I don't want to break the bank or sacrifice healthful eating.
-So here are some great solutions for healthy yet budget friendly snacks that I thought I'd share with you.
-Because my children have had dental problems in the past, I always make sure the snacks are low in sugar.
+At the same time, I don't want to break the bank or sacrifice healthy eating.
+So here are some great solutions for healthy yet cheap snacks that I thought I'd share with you.

 My usual rule is to offer 3 "snacks of the day" of which each child is welcome to choose as much as they want of 1, 2, or all 3 of these snacks.
 Each day, I change what the 3 snacks are.
 This especially helps if you have multiple children to feed and they don't all like the same things.
 It means there will be at least one item that each child will find appetizing.

 The large 1 lb tubs are usually by far the best value for money, and often are the only format that most stores stock of unsweetened yogurt.
-Sweetened yogurt has a surprisingly high sugar content, so I don't even think about using that.
-I use the Dannon brand plain unsweetened yogurt - it's very cheap, low in sugar and nice and thick.
+Sweetened yogurt has a surprisingly high sugar content.
+I therefore use the Dannon brand plain unsweetened yogurt - it's very cheap, low in sugar and nice and thick.
 It comes in a non-fat version too, although I prefer to use the regular version for my growing kids.
-Unsweetened yogurt can taste pretty tart on its own, so you may need to sweeten it lightly with just a little of one of the toppings I mentioned.
+Unsweetened yogurt can taste pretty tart on its own, so you may need to sweeten it lightly with a little jelly, honey or granola.
 Kids love the ability to pick the topping - but you control the amount you add in.

 I make home-made cornbread from scratch so I always know exactly what's in it.
 The low cost of ingredients and uncomplicated recipe makes this a cheap and easy option.
 Cornbread is surprisingly low in sugar (at least with the recipe I use) as compared with other sweet breads.

 I prefer all-natural microwave popcorn - this is harder to find, since the artificially flavored versions of popcorn are more prevalent in stores.
-Still, all-natural microwave popcorn is available in many generic store brands (I use Kroger brand all-natural popcorn) at a very cheap price.
+Still, all-natural microwave popcorn is available in many generic store brands at a very cheap price.
 One bag of popcorn will easily go around several children, and it smells so delicious and appetizing.

-You can easily make these ahead of time and freeze them, or just buy frozen ones from the store.
+You can easily make pancakes ahead of time and freeze them, or just buy frozen ones from the store.
 Then heat them up in the microwave when the kids come home from school.
 I used to make my pancakes from scratch.
 These days I use frozen, but either way, it's a quick and cheap snack.

 Although higher in sugar than I'd normally like, fresh or canned fruit come packed with plenty of vitamins, minerals, and fiber, making it a good choice for growing children.
-If selecting canned fruit, make sure to opt for the "lite" version that are canned in fruit juice, not in heavy syrup.
+If selecting canned fruit, it's healthier to opt for the "lite" version that are canned in fruit juice, not in heavy syrup.

 Like pancakes, I usually serve these with a little butter, or plain, depending on the child's preference.
 These can also be made ahead of time and frozen until needed.
-However, the rising price of butter has steered me away from these in recent times.
-Frozen ready-to-bake biscuits can be an option, although they are not as cheap as making your own.
+Frozen ready-to-bake biscuits also work well, although they are not as cheap as making your own.
 Also be aware that even the store bought ones take awhile to bake, so you'd have to plan on baking them before the kids get home.
 Once baked, you can freeze them if you wish.
 Still, on sale, these can be relatively cheap snacks, and are low in sugar (although high in fat).

 I usually buy whatever bread rolls are on sale in the bakery section of my local grocery store.
 This usually works out quite cheaply per serving, and makes for a fun and filling snack.
 Paired with different choices of jelly, even the pickiest eater will find a combo they enjoy.

 If you want to save even more, check out the sale area in the bakery, but note that these items will usually need to be frozen or used immediately.

 Make ahead, and freeze and reheat as needed.
-Use a recipe low in sugar (no more than half a cup of sugar per 12 muffins).
+To be healthy, use a recipe low in sugar (no more than half a cup of sugar per 12 muffins).
 My crew enjoy orange muffins, and they are very cheap and easy to make.
-Or make banana bread: it's a little heavier in sugar but an ideal way to use up ripe bananas that you can't otherwise use up in time: the picture in this post shows some of my banana chocolate chip bread, which all 4 picky eaters gobbled up!
+Or make banana bread: it's a little heavier in sugar but an ideal way to use up ripe bananas that you can't otherwise use up in time: the picture at the top shows some of my banana chocolate chip bread, which all 4 picky eaters gobbled up!

 You can boil eggs up to a day or two ahead of time and store in the fridge.
 I always wait until just before eating to remove the shell for freshness.
 Serve with a little salt and pepper to dip into.
-This a cheap snack as is, and furthermore it's an ideal way to use up eggs that are nearing their use-by date and that would otherwise be thrown out.
+This a cheap snack as is, and furthermore it's a healthy way for them to get some protein.